neeleshpandey/shoppy-store/README.md

 # shoppy-store

-An online store to manage something (please edit this) A single place where you can list multiple products to purchased by customers
+An online store to manage something (please edit this) A single place where you can list multiple products to be purchased by customers